 - 6Vending machines

 For essential items which are only available in print and where a suitable digital alternative can't be found then these should be clearly labelled as required for student purchase.
-(This is most likely to be a textbook that is used on a weekly basis or primary texts for subject such as English)
+(This is most likely to be a textbook that is used on a weekly basis or primary texts for subjects such as English and Modern Languages.)

 Consideration should be given to ensuring that items for student purchase are kept to a minimum, the cost for students is not prohibitive and the item is readily available (for students to purchase digitally or in print).
 This is particularly important if the text relates to student assessment.